avinashtadavarthy/Python-Image-Compress/README.md

 - The file names of all compressed images would be in the format ```<original_file_name>-min.jpg```.

 ## Note
-It would preferable to keep only the image files in the chosen directory and nothing else.
+It would be preferable to keep only JPG image files in the chosen directory and nothing else.
 This project is still under development.